 - Different Ways of Thinking.
 This is a type of tribal knowledge that does not exist when you try to translate into a completely different language.
 If you want to translate text from a user manual in English into German (one of the closest relatives to English), there are still too many problems in finding the right words.

 The way German speakers use their language is vastly different and much stricter than English.
 They do have their own idioms and slang that reflects the way they think.
 Translating German slang into English is incredibly complicated and doesn’t usually work very well because there are rarely slang or idiom equivalence.

-Understanding slang and idioms requires a certain method of thinking that almost never translates across languages.
+Understanding slang and idioms require a certain method of thinking that almost never translates across languages.
 Translators will try to get the same ideas across, but it takes a lot longer to come up with an equivalent, increasing the time and cost required for document translation and other localization projects.
 Ultimately, the translation won't have the same meaning and will end up being more confusing or misleading – a risky move, nonetheless.
 My advice: avoid idioms and slang if you are writing for a global audience.
-You will save time, money and a lot of headaches!
+You will save time, money, and a lot of headaches!